krista-software/krista-outlook-3.0/outlook3/src/main/resources/docs/pages/ExtensionConfiguration.md

 - Using "Inform a Person" steps with file attachments
 - Integrating with external systems (like Jira)

-**The Solution:**

-This is a platform-level issue affecting attachment processing across workflow steps.
-To resolve it, always wrap single files in a list format before processing.

-**Result:**

 This approach ensures both single and multiple file attachments work consistently across all workflow steps and external system integrations.
 When files are wrapped in a list format, they process correctly whether you're handling one file or multiple files.

 ### Getting Help